|

 figures of

-evil—Freddy, Jason, et al—are acting in place of
+evil — Freddy, Jason, et al — are acting in place of

-God?
 The answer is

 that our impressions of power

-precede our understandings of good and evil, and always remain nearer
+precede our understandings of good and evil and always remain nearer

 to our

-hearts.
 Before we

-understand that God is good, and
+understand that God is good

 will punish those